bimdata/documentation-old/doc_sphinx/topics/introduction.rst

 API Introduction
 ======================================

+..
+    excerpt
         This page will help you get started with BIMData.
-You'll be up and running in a jiffy!
+You'll be up and running in a jiffy! endexcerpt

 Introduction